Trump asks Supreme Court to allow him to end humanitarian parole for 500,000 people from 4 countries

 “The district court has nullified one of the administration’s most consequential immigration policy decisions,” Solicitor General John Sauer wrote.

-The order from U.S. District Judge Indira Talwani in Boston blocked the Trump administration from putting an early end to the immigrants' temporary legal status.
-Her ruling in mid-April came shortly before their permits were due to be canceled, setting them up for potential deportation.
+The order from U.S. District Judge Indira Talwani in Boston blocked the Trump administration from putting an early end to the migrants' temporary legal status.
+Her ruling in mid-April came shortly before their permits were due to be canceled, opening them up to removal from the country.

-Talwani, who was appointed by Democratic President Barack Obama, said that immigrants in the program who are in the United States legally now face an option of “fleeing the country” or staying and “risk losing everything.”
+Talwani, who was appointed by Democratic President Barack Obama, said that people in the program faced the option of “fleeing the country” or staying and “risk losing everything.”
 She said the government’s explanation for ending the program was “based on an incorrect reading of the law.”

+The Justice Department went to the Supreme Court after an appeals court refused to lift Talwani's order.

+Sauer argued that the judge was instead wrong on the law, including her finding that any revocations of parole must be made on a case-by-case basis.
+He argued that ending the program early allows the federal government to remove people from the country more quickly, in line with the Trump administration’s policy goals.

-The case is the latest in a string of emergency appeals the Trump administration has made to the Supreme Court, many of them related to immigration.
+The case is the latest in a string of emergency appeals the administration has made to the Supreme Court, many of them related to immigration.
+The government asked the court to strip temporary legal protections from 350,000 Venezuelans last week, and it remains locked in legal battles over its efforts to swiftly deport people accused of being gang members to a prison in El Salvador under an 18th century wartime law called the Alien Enemies Act.

 Trump promised on the campaign trail to deport millions of people who are in the country illegally.
 His administration has also sought to dismantle policies from President Joe Biden's Democratic administration that created new ways for people to live legally in the U.S., generally for two years with work authorization.